 When in Singapore, you must visit a hawker stall centre at least once.
 These centres are big, loud, and busy and look more like a food court at a mall than a fine dining experience.
 But you’ll find some of Singapore’s best dishes here as well.
 Each vendor specializes in something specific and they do it really, really well.
 So wander around, see what looks good, and try a few things.
 Try the Chinatown hawker centre.
 There are more than 250 vendors and dishes here normally cost around $2-$5 each.

 If you choose hawker stall meals for breakfast and lunch and go out to a nicer venue for dinner, then your daily food and drink spending will look something like this.

-That being said, you probably also want to enjoy some of Singapore’s nightlife as well.
+That works out to $60 a day which may seem a bit high, but you probably also want to enjoy some of Singapore’s nightlife as well.
 The country has some pretty spectacular rooftop bars that are definitely worth a visit, but make sure you bring a full wallet because cocktails will put you back an easy $20 or more each.
 Keep in mind many of these rooftop bars also have dress codes, so dress to impress if you want to get in (this means no flip flops or running shoes).